 Like many states and the federal government, Maryland divides drugs into different categories or “schedules” ranging from I to V. The lower the number, the more dangerous the substance and the more serious the penalties for using, possessing, or distributing it.
 Schedule I drugs include heroin, ecstasy, and LSD, which are dangerous and highly addictive.
 In contrast, Schedule V drugs include things such as cough syrups with codeine.
 If found guilty of possession or distribution of MDMA in Maryland – or any other drugs – you risk losing your freedom, paying steep fines, and having a criminal record.

 If you were charged with a drug offense in Maryland, you need immediate legal representation.
-Our Maryland lawyer for MDMA possession and distribution at The Law Offices of Randolph Rice can help.
+Our Maryland lawyer for MDMA possession and distribution at The Rice, Murtha & Psoras can help.

 Criminal Penalties for Possession and Distribution of MDMA in Maryland